Michigan Child Custody Lawyers

 As a result, either parent can file a motion to modify custody, parenting time, or child support based upon a substantial change of circumstances.

-Prior to filing such a motion, we are here to discuss your situation and help determine if there is an appropriate change of circumstances to warrant the filing of a motion.
+Prior to filing such a motion, our child custody attorneys are here to discuss your situation and help determine if there is an appropriate change of circumstances to warrant the filing of a motion.

 Situations That Require Modification of Michigan Child Custody Orders